 Dirt bikes can take you anywhere off road, whether you’re riding a trail or soaring through the air, Dirt Rider has the latest news on dirt bikes.

-There are several different types of off-road motorcycles including motocross bikes, off-road bikes, trailbikes, dual-sport bikes, adventure bikes, and trials bikes.
-Engine sizes can range anywhere from 50cc minibikes to 450cc motocross bikes to 1,000cc or more for adventure bikes.
+There are several different styles of dirt bikes, including motocross bikes, off-road bikes, adventure bikes, mini dirt bikes, and trials bikes.
+Engine displacements can range anywhere from 50cc minibikes to 450cc motocross bikes to 1,000cc or more for adventure bikes.